rebecca-kleinbart/classroom_assignment/README.md

 On average, pruning can improve the naive approach by skipping any partial assignment whose cost already exceeds a complete assignment.
 In the worst case scenario this method would still have a time complexity of n!.
 A version of this method is included.

 #### Variable Ordering
+Building on Naive Plus Backtracking and Pruning, a further improvement can be made by strategically ordering variables, with the teachers with the most restrictions going first.
+This has the advantage, at least in this classroom assignment context of being intuitive as it reflects what a human might do if assigning rooms by hand.
+Variable ordering is not as simple as it might seem at first glance, however, as first we must define "most restrictive" and in some cases this is not obvious.

+#### Constraint ordering

 #### Kuhn-Munkres Algorithm (also known as the Munkres or Hungarian Algorithm)